cardano-foundation/CIPs/CIP-?/README.md

 shiftByteString :: BuiltinByteString -> BuiltinInteger -> BuiltinByteString
 ```
 Performs a bitwise shift of the first argument by a number of bit positions
-equal to the absolute value of the second argument, the direction of the shift
+equal to the absolute value of the second argument.
+A positive second argument
-being indicated by the sign of the second argument.
+indicates a shift towards higher bit indexes; a negative second argument
+indicates a shift towards lower bit indexes.

 ---
 ```haskell
 rotateByteString :: BuiltinByteString -> BuiltinInteger -> BuiltinByteString
 ```
 Performs a bitwise rotation of the first argument by a number of bit positions
-equal to the absolute value of the second argument, the direction being
+equal to the absolute value of the second argument.
+A positive second argument
-indicated by the sign of the second argument.
+indicates a rotation towards higher bit indexes; a negative second argument
+indicates a rotation towards lower bit indexes.

 ---
 ```haskell